Wednesday, 30 August 2023

 August 28 Ataa Sund, Greenland then at Sea

-Today we were to have been landing on south Baffin Island and so entering Canada but the weather gods thought otherwise.
-The approaching weather pattern looked a bit rough to the EL decided to head for Ataa Sund a little north of Disko bay where the synoptic chart promised calm waters.
+Today we were to have been landing on South Baffin Island and so entering Canada but the weather gods thought otherwise.
+The approaching weather pattern looked a bit rough so the EL decided to head for Ataa Sund a little north of Disko bay where the synoptic chart promised calm waters.
 And it was – totally delightful.

 Our ship, Sylvia Earle, hiding behind an iceberg.

-We were out early in zodiacs (and some in kayaks) exploring the shoreline, weaving between icebergs, and visiting an abandoned settlement although we didn’t land.
-The settlement of Ataa was established around 1830 and by 1900 it housed ~100 people.
+We were out early in zodiacs (and some in kayaks) exploring the shoreline, weaving between icebergs, and visiting an abandoned settlement of Ataa but we didn’t land.
+The settlement was established around 1830 and by 1900 it housed ~100 people.

-This berg had ground rock incorporated into it
+This berg had grounded and had rock incorporated into it

 Our crazy leader posing for a fun shot.